WebAhead/master-reference/self-organising.md

 ### Who is this environment appropriate for?

-The Founders & Coders self-organising learning environment is appropriate for people who can reasonably expect after 16 weeks to be within touching distance of a job as a junior developer.
+The Founders & Coders self-organising learning environment is typically a healthy space for people who are comfortable with uncertainty and failure, take inititative, and believe strongly the value of community and helping others.

+This environment is appropriate for people who can reasonably expect after 16 weeks to be within touching distance of a job as a junior developer.
 For people who are not yet ready for this step, we intend to find ways to support them earier in their journey, as resources permit.

 ### What kind of graduates does this learning model  produce?